geecq/WifiTimeProviderESP8266-MQTT/README.md

     "Nixie Clock Status"

-The Wemos would then reply by publishing in the "Information" topic a set of telemetry items.
+The Wemos would then reply by publishing in the "Information" topic a set of telemetry data (see pic above).
 For another example, the start hour of blanking can be changed by publishing

     "Nixie Clock Mode 4 Off=0"